w3c/wcag3/guidelines/groups/images-and-media/media-alternatives/media-alternatives-equivalent.md

 :term[Equivalent] :term[media alternatives] are :term[available] for :term[audio] and :term[video] content.

 :::except-when
-- It is a background video with no spoken content.
+- The video has no spoken content and serves only as background.
 :::